bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > random migration until you get into a performance debugging scenario, then
 > apply your method for addressing it.
 How far do you get?

-This is an excellent idea.
+Obtaining sufficiently large samples that have have statistical significance for the full lattices is quite tricky.
+But thank you, this is a nice idea for a future paper.
 We will propose it as future work and attribute it to the oopsla'23 reviewers.

 > Questions for author response
 > -----------------------------